kittykatattack/learningPixi/README.md

 Case study: Treasure Hunter
 ---------------

-So I told you that you now have all the skills you need to start making games.
+I've told you that you now have all the skills you need to start making games.
 What?
 You don't believe me?
 Let me prove it to you!
 Let’s take a close at how to make a simple object collection and enemy avoidance game called **Treasure Hunter**.
-(You'll find it the `examples` folder.)
+(You'll find it in the `examples` folder.)

 ![Treasure Hunter](/examples/images/screenshots/26.png)